MacJoom/joomla-releasetools/README.md

 - commits the bump
 - creates the new release tag
 - builds the release
 No further push yet

+## buildfrombump.sh (can only to be done before the bump and commits are done)
+Restarts with the bump, after applying security updates
+- builds the release bump
+- commits the bump
+- creates the new release tag
+- builds the release
+No push

+## buildonly.sh
+Just builds the Joomla Release Package
+- cd's into joomla-cms
+- calls php build/build.php
+No push

+## buildfrombranch.sh
+Rebuild a Joomla Release Package, cloning from Joomla Repo from the already existing release branch - can only be done if not pushed yet
+- deletes joomla-cms
+- clones from github.com//joomla/joomla-cms.git
+- cd's into joomla-cms
+- checks out branch
+- - builds the release bump
+- commits the bump
+- creates the new release tag
+- builds the release
+No further push yet

 ## pushtag.sh